-Program fees include print and digital program materials, light breakfast at each module, and access to the Board Leadership Institute online library of resources.
+Program fees include print and digital program materials, light breakfast at each module, and access to an online library of resources.

 For a team of up to four (4)

-Organizational Members: Included as a benefit of membership
+- Organizational Members: Sending a team is included as a benefit of membership

 Meet the Faculty

 Caryn Bosson is the principal of Caryn Bosson Consulting, supporting individuals, teams and nonprofit organizations to achieve their greatest impact.
 Caryn brings skills and wisdom gained from three decades of successful nonprofit management.
 Her specialities include executive leadership and coaching, strategic planning, fund development, communications, leadership and organizational development.

 Caryn also serves as part-time Executive Director of The CREW, which since 1991 has provided employment and leadership experience to local youth as they participate in vital conservation work.
 Caryn’s background includes nearly a decade of senior leadership roles at TreePeople, a 44-year-old urban forestry pioneer in Los Angeles.
 Prior to that, she founded and led as Executive Director for ten years the innovative Ojai Valley Youth Foundation, which she grew into a statewide model for involving young people as partners in strengthening their communities.

 Caryn believes in strength-based, shared leadership as the essential way to grow stronger communities and organizations, and in the power we all have to envision and shape a better future.
 She has been named an Ojai Living Treasure, a Woman of the Ojai, and received the Carla Bard Community Service Award.
 Caryn has served on several boards in Ojai, where she is an active community volunteer.
 She has a BA in Literature from UCSB's College of Creative Studies, and a MS in Organizational Leadership from Manhattan College.